 Current Graduate Students

-Jeremy Allen (he/him/his) is a PhD student and Saluki alum, with a Master’s in Public Administration and Bachelor of Arts in Criminology and Criminal Justice from Southern Illinois University.
-His research interests include social control, politically underrepresented populations and comparing UK and US societal influences on public policy.
-Outside of academic interests, he enjoys car culture, sports, classic (not classical…) music and reading.
+Jeremy Allen (he/him/his) is a PhD student and Saluki alum, with a Master’s in Public Administration, and a Bachelor of Arts in Criminology and Criminal Justice from Southern Illinois University.
+His research interests include systemic racism, crime, social control, and public policy.

 Daniel Baltz is an M.A. student in Sociology.
 He graduated from Bethel University in 2012 with a B.L.A. in Sociocultural Studies with a focus in Anthropology and Third World Studies with an emphasis on Latin America.
 Daniel's research interest includes gender, race, and privilege.